The Ultimate In Birding Tours

 After a quick lunch, we will continue eastwards to the Klasow Valley where we will stay for two nights at Malagufuk village.
 The village which will be hosting us lies in the middle of a large tract of superb lowland forest, the likes of which are always extremely hard to access in New Guinea – often soon after a track or village is built in good habitat, the habitat is removed!
 The locals here however truly value their forest, and the number of remarkable species which are present is a tribute to that.

-West Papua (Vogelkop & Raja Ampat): Day 13 In addition to the tame village Northern Cassowaries which come in from the forest to be fed fruit most mornings, the forest holds a good number of these gigantic birds, and we may be lucky enough to come across one on the trails while we are concentrating on our main targets.
-Pride of place goes to the stunning Red-breasted Paradise Kingfisher, which is usually an ultra-scare or cryptic species, but which has proven to be almost common in the valley.
+West Papua (Vogelkop & Raja Ampat): Day 13 The forests of the Klasow Valley hold a good number of Northern Cassowaries and we may be lucky and come across one on the trails.
+Pride of place in this area goes to the stunning Red-breasted Paradise Kingfisher which is usually an ultra-scare or cryptic species but proves to be almost common in the valley.
 The Vogelkop-endemic Black Lory is another somewhat tricky bird that is much more abundant here than in the degraded forest elsewhere, and we should see multiple parties flying overhead and feeding in the canopy.
 What truly makes the Klasow Valley special however is the long list of mega New Guinea endemics which have previously been almost entirely unknown and only irregularly occurring elsewhere on the island.
 Recent explorations of the forest by a handful of intrepid birdwatchers (our leaders included) has yielded repeat, and seemingly regular observations of Forest Bittern, Thick-billed Ground Pigeon, New Guinea Bronzewing, Papuan Nightjar, Papuan Hawk Owl, Black Thicket Fantail, and the somewhat drab but nevertheless exceptional Tawny Straightbill.
 We will definitely hear the astoundingly common and restricted Red-billed Brushturkey here, and we will hopefully bump into one by walking along quietly, along with four desirable BoPs – King Bird-of-paradise, Twelve-wired Bird-of-paradise, Magnificent Riflebird, and Lesser Bird-of-paradise.

 West Papua (Vogelkop & Raja Ampat): Day 14 After some final birding in the Klasow Valley, we will return to Sorong for an overnight stay.